New Jersey DUI Attorneys

 Protecting Your Rights, Freedom & Driving Privileges in NJ

 Driving while intoxicated (DWI), or driving under the influence (DUI) as it's often referred to, is one of the most serious traffic offenses one can be charged with.
-A conviction for DWI will permanently remain on a driving record, as a DWI conviction cannot be expunged.
+A conviction for DWI in New Jersey will permanently remain on a driving record, as a DWI conviction cannot be expunged.
 In addition, you could face fines, imprisonment, and license suspension.
 At Roberts & Teeter, LLC, we fight to help our clients avoid the life-altering consequences of a DUI conviction.

 If you have been charged with DUI, call (732) 607-5553 for a free consultation.

 New Jersey DUI Laws

 In New Jersey, a person can be charged with DUI when they operate a motor vehicle while under the influence of narcotics, hallucinogenic drugs, or alcohol.
 Every state has set its own laws and penalties for driving under the influence.
 The specifics of the law vary, leading to many questions after you have been pulled over.
 If you are facing a DUI charge, our lawyers are always happy to assist.

 Penalties for a DUI conviction in New Jersey include: